 Advent is a season of waiting.
 This season can be so much more meaningful for families when you focus on kindness, love and the true meaning of Christmas.
 I wanted to share with you a few ideas/resources that we have put into place for over the years during Advent and would love to hear any ideas or traditions that you may have as well.

-We participated in the Reverse Advent Calendar, from Passionate Penny Pincher, last December for the first time.
+We have participated in the Reverse Advent Calendar, from Passionate Penny Pincher, for a few years.
 The idea is simple and a great visual for young kids.
 Find a big box and each day of advent put in the assigned food item.
 Once your box is filled with 24 items, donate them that to your local food bank.
 Food banks receive so much help in November and December and often struggle in January and February.
 This will box will be a much needed donation and something you can drop off as a family.

 This is my FAVORITE gift of Christmas and makes my December mornings so special.
 You can read about the sweet Advent Calendar I request from my children each year HERE.